-Information on registration requirements can be found on the Graduate College Web site under Requirements for Doctoral Degree.
+The Graduate College requires that all doctoral candidates be registered for the entire academic term during which they take the final examination.
+Additional information on registration requirements can be found on the Graduate College Web site under Requirements for Doctoral Degree.